-While most of the group had some riding experience, there were a few who had never been on a horse before and the two gauchos, Franco and Rodrigo, accompanying us for the day were careful to ensure that everyone was comfortable and in control of their steeds as we progressed.
+While most of the group had some riding experience, there were a few who had never been on a horse before.
+The ranch’s two gauchos, Franco and Rodrigo, were careful to ensure that everyone was comfortable and in control of their steeds as we progressed.

-Traditionally, they wear wide brimmed hats to protect their faces from the sun.
+Traditionally, they wear wide-brimmed hats to protect their faces from the sun.
 Rather than stiff jodphurs or breeches, the trouser of choice is the extravagantly named bombachos de gauchos – baggy trousers that button at the bottoms and which are normally worn with chaps to protect the inner leg.

 In between canters, the group chatted with one another while Rodrigo and Franco showed off their horsemanship skills.
 Riding while standing up, facing backwards – you name it, they could do it.

 Tobacco is one of the mainstays of agriculture in the area (Salta produces 45,000 tonnes of tobacco each year), and we passed field after field of the crop.
 As we rode, Franco talked through the process of cultivation from crop to cigarette and explained why the climate was well suited to tobacco production.

-By the time we returned to the estancia for lunch, the combination of riding in Salta and the hot sun had worked their magic.
+By the time we returned to Sayta Ranch for lunch, the combination of riding in Salta and the hot sun had worked their magic.
 I was ravenous, and, judging from the lull in conversation that took place when plates of freshly-cooked asado (barbecued meats) were laid before us, I wasn’t the only one.